dan-sprague/winSEEKR/README.md

 -k : value of k to use, typically between 4 and 6 inclusive<br/>
 -pwms : path to **folder** containing position weight matrices (PWMs)<br/>
 -pwmmeta : txt file containing the metadata for each motif<br/>
---savedf : save name for dataframe containing the results, to be saved in working directory <br/>
+--savedf : save name for dataframe containing the results, to be saved in working directory, defaults to dataframe.csv <br/>

 **Usage Example**